-Chronic stress with secretion of the stress hormones called catecholamines such as epinephrine and norepinephrine, attach to the receptors in the cancer cells.
+Chronic stress with secretion of the stress hormones called catecholamines such as epinephrine, attach to the receptors in the cancer cells.
 This stimulates growth, proliferation, and invasion.
 These catecholamines are deleterious to her immune system, increase our susceptibility to virus and delay wound healing.
 I believe the chronic stress can aggravate cancer.
 The good news is that with an old drug called a beta-blocker specifically known as propranolol we can block the stress hormones.

 Studies have shown that blocking beta adrenergic receptors with propranolol reduces cancer cell proliferation and migration causing metastasis.
 There was also improved survival.
 Propranolol synergizes with conventional chemotherapy.